 After we fix the all important FOOD PROBLEM, we’ve eventually got to figure out a way to live in harmony with nature on our precious planet.
 As any third grader can tell you, our current system of unlimited consumption in a finite world is simply not going to work for much longer.

+Click here for my printer-friendly One Page Recipe for saving our ecosystem.
 A few of my earlier blogs that touch on this crucial subject: